 Board and Fraud

 Benjamin Franklin once pointed out, “By failing to prepare, you are preparing to fail.”

-A crisis situation can and often does increase the pressure on senior management and of course salespeople to meet their sales targets!
+A crisis can and often does increase the pressure on senior management and, of course, salespeople to meet their sales targets!
 Deviant behavior is easily justified.

-Companies and their boards need to recalibrate and in most cases increase their oversight today and subsequent to the crisis.
+Companies and their boards need to recalibrate and, in most cases, increase their oversight today and after the crisis.
 Why?
 Because of the likely mindset to maintain and if that’s not possible, make up for lost opportunities!

-It not only looks bad, it is bad when Boards are forced to act by circumstances, as opposed to their getting out in front of problems on their own.
+It not only looks terrible, but it is also bad when Boards are forced to act by circumstances, as opposed to their getting out in front of problems on their own.

-They should request frequent updates from senior management – trust be verify!
+They should request frequent updates from senior management – trust but verify!

 In a crisis, sins of omission can become equally or more problematic than the issue(s) that precipitated the crisis.

-Remember, bad actors are always lurking, so vigilance is important.
-It’s not uncommon during times of crisis the opportunity for fraud increases, so be cognizant of the following:
+Remember, bad actors are always lurking, so vigilance is essential.
+It’s not uncommon during times of crisis the opportunity for fraud increases, so be mindful of the following:

 - Those using the crisis as an excuse for not performing key tasks